-(3) Contracts of research-track, teaching-track, practitioner-track, or clinicaltrack faculty may be terminated earlier than their stipulated end, with a minimum of 90 days' notice, if there is a bona fide need to do so (a) based on cutbacks in external sources of funding for the specific activity, or (b) based on substantial program change or departmental reorganization or substantial resource limitations in the school, or (c) based upon poor performance or adequate cause, in which case the Dean must consult first with the appropriate faculty committee.
+(3) Contracts of research-track, teaching-track, practitioner-track, or clinicaltrack faculty may be terminated earlier than their stipulated end, with a minimum of 90 days' notice, if there is a bona fide need to do so (a) based on cutbacks in external sources of funding for the specific activity, or (b) based on substantial program change or departmental reorganization or substantial resource limitations in the school, or (c) based upon poor performance, in which case the Dean must consult first with the appropriate faculty committee, or (d) termination for cause, as determined by the Committee on Professional Responsibility under Section 6-AA (3).
 Adequate cause for a termination shall be one or more of the following: violations of academic freedom, misconduct, dishonesty, unmanaged or unreported conflict of interest, or moral turpitude.

-Dismissals for cause must be in accord with procedures specified in Chapter 8.
-Mid-contract terminations for poor performance or adequate cause should not be confused with dismissals for cause; termination is based on a failure to meet expectations that is less egregious and that does not entail the same opprobrium as dismissal.
+Mid-contract terminations for poor performance determined at the school level should not be confused with terminations for cause determined by the Committee on Professional Responsibility; termination for poor performance is based on a failure to meet expectations that is less egregious and that does not entail the same opprobrium as termination for cause.

 During any notice period the faculty member will continue to receive his or her full salary and benefits, but the faculty member's responsibilities may be altered by mutual agreement between the faculty member and the University.
 Alternatively, the Provost may authorize early termination of the faculty member's performance of duties.
-In such a case, the faculty member will receive compensation equivalent to 90 days' salary.
+In such a case, the faculty member will receive compensation equivalent to the salary to the extent notice is less than 90 days.